 Recently a few blog advertisement networks launched that aim to allow advertisers to tap decentralized review networks.
-I am a part owner in one of them, called ReviewMe.
+I was a part owner in one of them, called ReviewMe and a friend of mine owns Blogsvertise.
 These networks are looking for ways to sell influence more efficiently than AdSense or other similar ads do.